Salmon run: Return from the ocean

 After several years wandering huge distances in the ocean, most surviving salmon return to the same natal rivers where they were spawned.
 Then most of them swim up the rivers until they reach the very spawning ground that was their original birthplace.

 There are various theories about how this happens.
 One theory is that there are geomagnetic and chemical cues which the salmon use to guide them back to their birthplace.
 The fish may be sensitive to the Earth's magnetic field, which could allow the fish to orient itself in the ocean, so it can navigate back to the estuary of its natal stream.

 Salmon have a strong sense of smell.
 Speculation about whether odours provide homing cues go back to the 19th century.
 In 1951, Hasler hypothesised that, once in vicinity of the estuary or entrance to its birth river, salmon may use chemical cues which they can smell, and which are unique to their natal stream, as a mechanism to home onto the entrance of the stream.
-In 1978, Hasler and his students convincingly showed that the way salmon locate their home rivers with such precision was indeed because they could recognise its characteristic smell.
+In 1978, Hasler and his students found that the way salmon locate their home rivers with such precision was because they could recognise its characteristic smell.
 They further demonstrated that the smell of their river becomes imprinted in salmon when they transform into smolts, just before they migrate out to sea.
 Homecoming salmon can also recognise characteristic smells in tributary streams as they move up the main river.
 They may also be sensitive to characteristic pheromones given off by juvenile conspecifics.
 There is evidence that they can "discriminate between two populations of their own species".

 The recognition that each river and tributary has its own characteristic smell, and the role this plays as a navigation aid, led to a widespread search for a mechanism or mechanisms that might allow salmon to navigate over long distances in the open ocean.
 In 1977, Leggett identified, as mechanisms worth investigating, the use of the sun for navigation, and orientation to various possible gradients, such as temperature, salinity or chemicals gradients, or geomagnetic or geoelectric fields.

 There is little evidence salmon use clues from the sun for navigation.
 Migrating salmon have been observed maintaining direction at nighttime and when it is cloudy.
 Likewise, electronically tagged salmon were observed to maintain direction even when swimming in water much too deep for sunlight to be of use.